fredgibbs/fredgibbs.github.io/courses/_posts/2013-08-01-introduction-to-digital-history.md

 - Completion of a Final Project in the guise of a preparing necessary materials for (but not actually submitting) a Kickstarter campaign.
 (25%)

 - Perseverance and tolerance for frustration with hypothetical discussions.
 Digital humanities engages with new methodological problems and professional challenges raised by rapidly shifting technology and new media.
 Must be able to have fun while groping.
 (5%)

+###Other Important Information

+**Academic Integrity:** The University of New Mexico believes that academic honesty is a foundation principle for personal and academic development.
+All University policies regarding academic honesty apply to this course.
+Academic dishonesty includes, but is not limited to, cheating or copying, plagiarism (claiming credit for the words or works of another from any type of course such as print, Internet or electronic database, or failing to cite the source), fabricating information or citations, facilitating acts of academic dishonesty by others, having unauthorized possession of examinations, submitting work of another person or work previously used without informing the instructor, or tampering with the academic work of other students.
+The University’s full statement on academic honesty and the consequences for failure to comply is available in the college catalog and in the Pathfinder.

+**Attendance Policy:** Regular and punctual attendance is required.
+UNM Pathfinder policies apply, which in part means instructor drops based on non-attendance are possible.
+This policy applies regardless of the grading option you have chose.

+**Accommodation:** Accessibility Services (Mesa Vista Hall 2021, 277-3506) provides academic support to students who have disabilities.
+If you think you need alternative accessible formats for undertaking and completing coursework, you should contact this service right away to assure your needs are met in a timely manner.
+If you need local assistance in contacting Accessible Services, see the Bachelor and Graduate Programs office.

 ### Other Advice to Help You Do Well